You will learn

 Then, in your form’s Targeting & Behaviors, set the form to only appear to this segment.

-The maximum number of pages in a form is four, plus an optional success message.
+The maximum number of pages in a form is 4, plus an optional success message.

 Klaviyo’s forms cannot track information from anonymous visitors, so if someone fills out a form step but never provides a unique identifier (either an email or phone number), their information will not be available in your account.